wpbones/WPKirk/README.md

 [![Latest Stable Version](https://poser.pugx.org/wpbones/wpbones/v/stable)](https://packagist.org/packages/wpbones/wpbones)

-WP Kirk is a boilerplate plugin wiritten by using [WP Bones](https://github.com/wpbones/WPBones) Framework Library.
+WP Kirk is a boilerplate plugin written by using [WP Bones](https://github.com/wpbones/WPBones) Framework Library.
 You may start from here to create a WP Bones WordPress plugin.

 As you know, WordPress doesn't support composer.
 So, I have used a little trick to fix this issue.